yoyosource/BOTC-HomeBrew/Minion/Manipulator/README.md

 ### Authors
 - Noel
-- Jonas
+- Marcus

 ## Summary

-"Once per game* change a players alignment to evil"

-Once per game* the Manipulator can change a players alignment whenever he wants creating another evil character.
+"Each Night* choose a player and a certain evil character, they are mad to be that character.
+If they break Madness they might get executed"

+Each night* they choose a player and any evil character.
+The chosen person becomes mad to be that character, if they decide to break the madness they might get executed.

 The Manipulator is a different approach for a minion since he may change any ones alignment to evil when ever he wishes to except the first night.
 He wasn't inspired by anything specific.

 ## How to run

-Each Night* visit the Manipulator and ask if he wants to change some ones alignment to evil if he says yes ask which player.
+Each Night* visit the Manipulator and who they choose and what character.

-Give the player chosen by the Manipulator the "Alignment changed" reminder.
+Give the player chosen by the Manipulator the "Is Mad" reminder and visit them to tell them what they are mad about.

 ## Examples

 Beata is a good Savant which she tells Noel.
-Noel is the Manipulator and makes Beata an evil Savant.
+Noel is the Manipulator and makes Beata mad over being a Whisperer.

 ## Tips and Tricks

-- Wait with using your ability until you have a good person for your Team in sight.
-- Turn a player who could be dangerous for your alignment to evil so that they have to help you.
+- Make yourself mad to be an Evil character to hide yourself

 ## How to fight the Manipulator

-- Keep a keen eye on people and how they act maybe they have been turned evil and ain't be your friend no more.

-## Jinxes
-### Poppy Grower
-The Manipulator may choose to turn someone evil but the Storyteller decides who becomes evil.
+WIP